IN SITU Collection

 In Situ Collection – DS.
 Effigi

-TheIn Situ dimension, which characterizes this collection, refers to field research that focuses on local and micro-phenomena.
-Importance is given to the actors' point of view and the details of the daily lives of the people studied, by placing the discourse produced during the research in its context of enunciation.
-Understanding "social action" and social relationships from the inside, including those that develop between the researcher and their hosts, is part of the ethnographic commitment and allows for a more nuanced approach than overarching scientific approaches that manipulate overly broad categories of analysis.
+The“In Situ” dimension, which characterizes this collection, refers to field research that focuses on the local level and micro-phenomena.
+Emphasis is thus placed on the perspectives of the participants and the details of the daily lives of the people studied, by situating the discourses produced during the research within their context of utterance.
+Gaining an insider’s understanding of “social action” and social relations—including those that develop between the researcher and their hosts—is a matter of ethnographic commitment and allows for nuance in overarching scientific approaches that rely on overly broad categories of analysis.

-TheIn Situcollection thus offers texts that contribute to another "epistemological break" since they operate "from below," starting from the ordinary nature of the investigation and its situations of dialogue, to discuss both academic ready-made ideas and the "catch-all terms" of public policy.
-To this end, the collection aims to give pride of place to alternative and innovative writing in the social sciences so that the voices of research are not stifled and the dynamics of social worlds and their full historicity can resonate.
+TheIn Situcollection thus presents texts that are part of another “epistemological break,” as they operate “from below,” starting from the everyday realities of fieldwork and its conversational contexts, to challenge both academic clichés and the “buzzwords” of public policy.
+To this end, the series aims to give prominence to alternative and innovative writing in the social sciences so that the voices of fieldwork are not stifled and so that the dynamics of social worlds and their full historicity resonate within it.

 Published Works

-collective work entitled BORDERLINE, which will focus on epistemological and methodological issues related to the ethnographic approach and fieldwork.
+a collective work titled BORDERLINE, which will address epistemological and methodological issues related to the ethnographic approach and fieldwork.